dkleva/bareos/docs/manuals/en/new_main_reference/source/state.rst

    directory or move a whole directory into the backup fileset after a Full backup, those files will probably not be backed up by an Incremental save because they will have old dates.
-This problem is corrected by using :ref:`Accurate mode accuratemode` backups or by explicitly updating the date/time stamp on all moved files.
+This problem is corrected by using :ref:`accuratemode Accurate mode` backups or by explicitly updating the date/time stamp on all moved files.

 -  In non Accurate mode, files deleted after a Full save will be included in a restoration.
 This is typical for most similar backup programs.
 To avoid this, use
-   :ref:`Accurate mode accuratemode` backup.
+   :ref:`accuratemode Accurate mode` backup.